PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-PowerShellGet-3.0.md

 `-Trusted` is a different parameter set from `-Priority`.

 By default, if this switch is not specified, the repository is untrusted.
-A `-Repositories` parameter will accept an array of hashtables equivalent to the parameter names (like splatting).
+A `-Repository` parameter will accept an array of hashtables equivalent to the parameter names (like splatting).

 ```powershell